The Insurance Agents and Adjusters Regulation sets out the Continuing Education Requirements for insurance agents

 Non-resident agents and adjusters are not required to complete Alberta continuing education requirements if the Minister is satisfied that the non-resident’s home jurisdiction has a satisfactory continuing education requirement for each class of Alberta certificate of authority that the non-resident holds, and the agent /adjuster has taken the necessary course(s) to meet those requirements.
 Non-resident agents/adjusters must have completed the continuing education requirements of their home jurisdiction to be exempt from the Alberta requirement.
 Completing continuing education requirements in another jurisdiction where the agent/adjuster holds a non-resident certificate does not exempt the holder from the Alberta requirements.

-The following non-resident jurisdictions have been determined to have a satisfactory continuing education requirement: British Columbia, Saskatchewan, Manitoba, Ontario (RIBO – General), Ontario (FSRA – Life including A&S Only), Quebec, New York, Ohio, Nevada, Michigan, Colorado, Kansas, Missouri, Washington State, North Carolina and Illinois.
+The following non-resident jurisdictions have been determined to have a satisfactory continuing education requirement: British Columbia, Saskatchewan, Manitoba, Ontario (RIBO – General), Ontario (FSRA – Life including A&S Only), Quebec, New York, Ohio, Nevada, Michigan, Colorado, Kansas, Missouri, Washington State, North Carolina, Illinois and Maryland.
 This is to say that an agent who has satisfied the requirements for these classes of certificate(s) only would be accepted.
 Should you be uncertain if this requirement applies to you, please contact the Council.

 General Insurance Agents and Adjusters in Ontario whose licenses are issued by the Financial Services Regulatory Authority of Ontario are NOT exempt from the Continuing Education requirements in Alberta.